Caeldeth/loures/Lexicon.md

 `[A-Za-z0-9]`, separated by dashes.
 For instance, "Angelique, A Guide To Derping" might be rendered as `Angelique-A-Guide-To-Derping.md`.
 It is our intent to migrate filenames to slug format.

+### Format

+We use Markdown.
+Specifically, [Github Flavored Markdown](http://commonmark.org/), more specifically, [CommonMark](http://commonmark.org/).
+All documents must render cleanly in Markdown.

 ### Header

 All entries should begin with the following header: